mdamyanova/SoftUni-CSharpWeb-Meow/README.md

 - Using source control system - **GitHub**

 ## Data Structure
-In this cat database we have the following tables and relations
+In this cat database we have the following tables and relations:

 Cats
 - Home Cat - Name, Age, Image, Description, Location, Gender, Owner